 For questions of fashion rather than warmth, check out our Fashion in Sausalito page.

-Springtime in Sausalito
+Springtime Sausalito Weather

 It’s usually warmer here than in San Francisco.
 On most days a light sweater or windbreaker will be enough to keep you warm in the late-afternoon breezes, though a foggy day may call for something heavier.
 An after-dinner walk through downtown after a nice day normally calls for a windbreaker or jacket.